Kanaiyalal Maneklal Munshi: Literary career and works

 K.M.
 Munshi's novel Prithivivallabh was made into a movie of the same name twice.
-The adaptation directed by Manilal Joshi in 1924 was very controversial in its day: The second version was by Sohrab Modi in 1943.
+The adaptation directed by Manilal Joshi in 1924 was very controversial in its day: the second version was by Sohrab Modi in 1943.

+In 1948 he wrote a book about Mahatma Gandhi called Gandhi: The Master.

+"Pseudo-secularism"

+According to the Indian lawyer, historian A. G. Noorani, "pseudo-secularism" was coined by K.M.
+Munshi.